pipiskal/PyQt5-management-system/README.md

 # PyQt5-management-system
 Patient management system desktop development

--my first project with pyqt5 changed to web developemnt project
+-My first project with pyqt5 changed later  to web development project

--the concept of the project was to be able to manage patients -Having Crud functionality
+-The concept of the project was to be able to manage patients -Having Crud functionality
 -Learn to work a bit with csv and excel files with python -Create a login screen
--and Learn more oop in general
+-Learn more oop in general
--and work directly with an sqlite database
+-Work directly with an sqlite database